Rufus For Real

 ↓ Jump to Recipe

-Slow Cooker Mexican Beef braises low and slow in warm spices, citrus, and tomatoes until it becomes fall-apart Mexican shredded beef — the kind you’ll use every week for tacos, burritos, nachos, bowls, and easy meal-prep.
-Sear it, set it, forget it, and come back to the most flavorful shredded beef for tacos you’ll ever make!
+Slow Cooker Mexican Beef braises low and slow in warm spices, citrus, and tomatoes until it turns into tender shredded beef for tacos, burritos, bowls, and easy meal prep.
+It is mostly hands-off, deeply flavorful, and exactly the kind of recipe that earns repeat status.

 Let's get started!